weihsiu/secs/README.md

 ```

 ## System
 Systems in SECS are just normal Scala functions.
 They are required to be inlined since we are doing some type level trickery to get the necessary information at compile time.
 They use Using Clause to summon both `Command` and `Query` (more on them later) to provide the abilities to view and manipulate components.
-I didn't follow the design decision in Bevy to structure systems more rigidly (having API to register them, for instance), instead you are just writing normal functions and use normal scala syntax to compose them.
+I didn't follow the design decision in Bevy to structure systems more rigidly (having API to register them, for instance); instead you are just writing normal functions and use normal scala syntax to compose them.
 I think this is more intuitive and flexible.

 ```scala
 inline def updateDimensions(using